-Job 33 read and compare multiple versions
+Job 33 search, read, and compare multiple versions of the Bible

 [1] “However, Job, please hear my speech,